Library Account Login

 Kids | Teens | Research | Services | Events & Programs | About The Library | Support | Locations

 PennLive and The Library have teamed up again to offer you a special brand of book club!
-The Spring 2014 book selection is TransAtlantic by Colum McCann.
+The Fall 2014 book selection is The Rosie Project by Graeme Simsion.
 Get your copy now!
-You will find the book in The Library’s collection in print, audiobook, eBook and eAudiobook.
+You will find the book in The Library’s collection in a variety of formats.
 Click the link of your preferred format below to reserve or download your copy.

 As you read the book, participate in the online discussion at PennLive.com.
-When you’ve finished reading TransAtlantic, join in a live discussion with PennLive and the Friends of the Alexander Family Library on April 1 at the William H. & Marion C. Alexander Family Library in Hummelstown.
+When you’ve finished reading The Rosie Project, join in a live discussion on October 7 at the William H. & Marion C. Alexander Family Library in Hummelstown and/or October 13 at East Shore Area Library in Colonial Park.

 The Library and PennLive/The Patriot-News will continue to recommend a book twice a year and offer readers a chance to discuss it online at PennLive.com and at book discussion get-togethers at area libraries.